kantamanidba/AddingColumn-MySQLAurora/README.md

 example:   ALTER TABLE schema_name.table_name ADD COLUMN column_name VARCHAR(1) NULL DEFAULT 'Y' AFTER column_4;

+MySQL allows you to add the new column as the first column of the table by specifying the FIRST keyword.
+It also allows you to add the new column after an existing column using the AFTER existing_column clause.
+If you don’t explicitly specify the position of the new column, MySQL will add it as the last column.

 <!--
 **kantamanidba/kantamanidba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.